ahmadmusta22/parking-management/DEPLOYMENT_GUIDE.md

 - Make sure to redeploy after adding environment variables
 - Check variable names match exactly (case-sensitive)
 - Verify the variables are set in the correct environment (production)
+- **Don't use `@secret_name` syntax** - set variables directly in Vercel dashboard
+- If you see "references Secret which does not exist" error, remove the env section from vercel.json

 ### API Connection Issues
 - Check that your backend URL is correct